 Cyber criminals have become more sophisticated and business-minded.
 This seems to be the recurring theme with each of the cyber security topics we discuss.
-In this blog we plan to touch on Ransomware.
+In this article we plan to touch on Ransomware.
 Ransomware is a form of malware that takes over your computer and threatens you with harm.
 Not physical harm, but you are essentially denied access to your data.
 Cyber criminals will demand a ransom from the victim in exchange for restoring access to your data upon payment.
 An important point to note to keep in mind is the exchange isn’t always a truthful one.
-The blog will touch on helpful information to help educate you about ransomware.
+The article will touch on helpful information to help educate you about ransomware.

 How do I get infected with ransomware?

 Ransomware can take control of your computer a number of different ways including security holes in your computer but the more common occurrences typically start from phishing spam usually delivered by email.
 The emails will masquerade as a file you should trust.
 Once you open the file and the download is complete the ransomware will take over your computer and in most cases begin encrypting your files which in essence limits your access to your files.
 Once the encryption is completed, the victim is usually presented with a message explaining that your files are now inaccessible and will only be decrypted if the victim sends a payment.
 In many cases attackers will require the payments be made in Bitcoin.

 Should I pay?